base-org/web/apps/base-docs/tutorials/docs/2_coinbase-smart-wallet.md

 }
 ```

-:::caution
+:::info

-You need to be careful how you handle `msg.sender` when you are using a smart wallet with account abstraction.
-Unlike a normal transaction with a traditional wallet, `msg.sender` is **not** the address of the user's wallet address.
-It is instead their smart contract address.
+With the Smart Wallet, `msg.sender` is the users custodial address - where you want to send the NFT.
+This is not always the case with account abstraction.
+In some other implementations, `msg.sender` is the smart contract address, even if the user signs in with an EOA.
+Regardless, it's becoming a common practice to pass the address you want the NFT to go to explicitly.

 :::